Main Page Content

 Color Choices & Backgrounds

 - Maintain good contrast between the background color and the text color.

 - Colors on your computer monitor will not reproduce exactly on a printed poster, as monitor color settings vary.
-You can expect that there will be a color shift of 2 or 3 shades.
+You can expect that there will be a color shift of two or three shades.